Active Learning Principles for In-Context Learning with Large Language Models

 \subsection{Most vs. Least Similar Demonstrations}

-To investigate the striking effectiveness of the \textit{similarity} active learning strategy in the selection of in-context examples, we conduct additional experiments where we invert the approach and choose the \textit{least} similar examples from the pool as the prompt.
-This investigation aims to ascertain whether the remarkable performance gains can be attributed solely to the semantic similarity between the prompt and the test input.
+To investigate the striking effectiveness of the \textit{similarity}-based acquisition strategy, we conduct additional experiments where we invert the approach and choose the \textit{least} similar examples from the pool to form the prompt.
+This investigation aims to ascertain whether the remarkable performance gains can be attributed solely to the semantic similarity between the demonstrations and the test input.
 The results depicted in Figure~\ref{fig:least_similar} substantiate our hypothesis, demonstrating a significant performance drop when employing opposite examples from the pool as in-context exemplars.
 While this pattern is particularly pronounced in the classification tasks, it consistently emerges across different model sizes and task types.
-Hence, we can assert that \textit{maximizing semantic similarity between the prompt and the input test} is an unequivocally vital attribute for achieving successful in-context learning outcomes with LLMs.
+Hence, we can assert that \textit{maximizing semantic similarity between the demonstations and the input test sample} is an unequivocally vital attribute for achieving successful in-context learning outcomes with LLMs.
 Future endeavors in the field of building effective in-context learning frameworks should incorporate this principle to enable data-efficient algorithms that can fully harness the potential of LLMs.